MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

 ---
-title: Known issues for multitenant organizations
+title: Constraints and details about multitenant organizations
-description: Learn about known issues when you work with multitenant organizations in Microsoft Entra ID.
+description: Learn about constraints and details when you work with multitenant organizations in Microsoft Entra ID.
 author: rolyon
 manager: amycolannino
 ms.service: entra-id